skanikasaini6/KDD_Project/README.md

 3. Converting Datatype of Date column to DATETIME from OBJECT
 4. Merging train dataset with store id on stores dataset
 5. Merging resulting dataset with features on 'Store','Date','IsHoliday'
-6. Now we have a single dataset with all the columns required for exploratory Data Analysis.
-7.Checking for Null values and imputing with constants 8.Standardizing the features in the Dataset to balance the variance between the features.
+6. Now we have a single dataset with all the columns required for exploratory Data Analysis./n 7.Checking for Null values and imputing with constants 8.Standardizing the features in the Dataset to balance the variance between the features.
 If the features are not normalized on to a single scale, the model might be biased towards high variance features.
 Bias can be mitigaed by tranforming original dataset.